HackYourFuture-CPH/React/week1/homework.md

 * Eat breakfast, Fri Sep 15 2017
 ```

 For each item render a description and a deadline date.
 Before you start draw a mockup and identify the components with colours.
 You have to use more than two components.
-Think which props the components should take.
+Think about which props the components should take.

-## thinking in React
+## Thinking in React
-go through this section of react official documentation https://reactjs.org/docs/thinking-in-react.html for learning how to think the react way.
+Go through this section of react official documentation https://reactjs.org/docs/thinking-in-react.html to learng how to think the react way.

+## EXTRA OPTIONAL :

+- Write 2 versions of your todo app.
+First one using functions with hooks, second one using traditional classes.